About the Fellowship

 Where is the Fellowship based?

-The majority of Fellows are based in Alberta with some coming from other areas of Canada, given the importance of bridging regional-based initiatives to Canada’s national energy system and transition.
+The majority of Fellows are typically based in Alberta, with some participating from other areas of Canada, given the importance of bridging regionally-based initiatives to Canada’s national energy system and transition.

-While the Fellowship is open to participants outside of Alberta, they need to be prepared to travel to Alberta for the in person workshops.
+While the Fellowship is open to participants outside of Alberta, they need to be prepared to travel to Alberta for in-person workshops.

-EFL Innovation Challenges are a limited set of critical challenges around which the EFL mobilizes its resources and community to go deeper in order to make progress towards its vision and mission.
+EFL Innovation Challenges are a limited set of critical challenges around which the EFL mobilizes its resources and community in order to make progress towards its vision and mission.
 They are major challenges in the energy system that:

-1. Need to be addressed to achieve our vision and mission, and is not being addressed sufficiently by others.
+1. Need to be addressed to achieve our vision and mission, and are not being addressed sufficiently by others.

 2. Respond to the urgency and scale of Canada’s response to energy transition.